jonathanlamar/dotfiles_OLD/README.md

 # Dotfiles

-These are my dotfiles.  **By far** Most work has been done on the vim config.
+These are my dotfiles.
+Most work has been done on the vim config, but the i3 config is coming along nicely.

-## To-do list

-1. Integrate relevant parts of init.vim with vscode and intellij vim plugins (in progress).

 ## Install